cronvel/terminal-kit/doc/high-level.md

 		* names `Array` of `string`, names for this color
 	* *OR* `string` one of the built-in palette (default, gnome, konsole, linux, solarized, vga, xterm)

-If the terminal support it, it will reset the 16-colors palette to the provided one.
+If the terminal supports it, it will reset the 16-colors palette to the provided one.